 Amber joined the School of Geography and the Environment in September 2018, having previously held academic positions at the American University in Cairo, Clark University in Massachusetts and Jimma University in Ethiopia.
-She held a Dissertation Write-Up Fellowship in African and African Diaspora Studies at Boston College.
+Prior to this, she was the Dissertation Write-Up Fellowship in African and African Diaspora Studies at Boston College.

 Amber is a decolonial political geographer, ethnographer and educator.
-Her research on resistance and social change in Africa is empirically grounded and integrates the political geographies of environmental and socio-political struggles with decolonial theory, non-Western epistemologies, colonial difference and resistance studies.
+Her research on resistance and social change in Africa is empirically grounded and integrates the political geographies of environmental and socio-political struggles with decolonial theory and resistance studies.
 For the last decade, her work has considered the connections between resource extraction (particularly crude oil), social change and the knowledge-development nexus in contemporary African societies.
-She has published more than a dozen chapters, articles and reviews, some of which have featured in the pages of Political Geography, Singapore Journal of Tropical Geography, Third World Quarterly, Review of African Political Economy and more.
+She has published more than a dozen chapters, articles and reviews, some of which have featured in the pages of Annals of American Geographers, Political Geography, Singapore Journal of Tropical Geography, Third World Quarterly, Review of African Political Economy and more.
 She is the editor of 'A Certain Amount of Madness': The Life, Politics and Legacies of Thomas Sankara (2018).

 A full list of her publications is available at oxford.academia.edu/AmberMurrey

-Amber delivers lectures for Nature and Society and Research Methods as part of the MSc in Nature, Society and Environmental Governance.
+Amber delivers modules on Extraction and Capitalism, Race and Nature for Nature and Society and Decolonising Research Methods and Decolonial, Postcolonial and Subaltern Geographies for Research Methods as part of the MSc in Nature, Society and Environmental Governance.
+She teaches Decolonising Conservation for the MSc in Biodiversity, Conservation, and Management.

-Amber welcomes enquiries from individuals wishing to undertake doctoral or post-doctoral research in the following, or related, areas: decolonial political geography and/or decolonial political ecology; contestations of resource extraction (particularly in the global South); geopolitics of knowledge and social change; resistance and dissent; queering development, post-development, contesting development; Pan-Africanism and/or non-western political geographies; epistemic violence and political-epistemic assassinations; the spatial politics of 'invisibility' and 'disposability'; environmental justice.
+Amber welcomes enquiries from students wishing to undertake doctoral or post-doctoral research in the following, or related, areas: decolonial political geography and/or decolonial political ecology; anti-racist geographies and work on race in Africa; contestations of resource extraction and environmental justice; geopolitics of knowledge, epistemic (in)justice and social change; geographies of resistance and dissent; queering development, post-development and contesting development; and Pan-Africanism and/or non-western political geographies.

 - Murrey, A. (2019) Slow dissent and permanent counter-revolution in Africa.
 Review of African Political Economy, 45(158): 609-677.
 In Bujra, J., Mgumia, J., Zeilig, L., Shivji, I., Swagler, M., Hopfmann, A., Zack-Williams, T., Murrey, A., Gachihi, G., Nyamsenda, S., Chachage, C. and Mbilinyi, M. Connections 2: Roape Workshop in Dar es Salaam, 16–17 April 2018.